keptn/keptn.github.io/content/docs/develop/cli/_index.md

     move/copy the executable to the desired folder and, optionally, add the executable to the PATH environment variable for a more convenient experience.

-4. Now, the Keptn CLI help can be shown by:
+4. Now, the keptn CLI help can be shown by:
     ```console
     keptn --help
     ```

-## Start using the Keptn CLI
+## Start using the keptn CLI

-In the following, the commands provided by the Keptn CLI are described.
+In the following, the commands provided by the keptn CLI are described.
 All of these commands provide a help flag (`--help`), which describes details of the respective command (e.g., usage of the command or description of flags).

 ## Authentication